aead/argon2/README.md

 ### Recommendation
 This Argon2 implementation was submitted to the golang x/crypto repo.
 I recommend to use the official [x/crypto/argon2](https://godoc.org/golang.org/x/crypto/argon2) package if possible.
-**Currently the x/crypto implementation contains a bug which is already fixed here and also pushed upstream.**
+This repository also exports Argon2d and Argon2id.
+It is recommended to use Argon2id as described in the [RFC draft](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-03).

 ### Installation